UncleGrumpy/WiFiQuick/README.md

 ### ArduinoIDE:
 * Clone or download and extract this repository into your Arduino libraries folder.
 ### Platformio:
+* Install or add "winford/WiFiQuick" to your project using the pio library manager.
 * add to project platformio.ini file like:
 ```
 lib_deps =